-On Friday, July 22, Governor Baker nodded to the legislature that He prefers the House version of the noncompetition bills pending in the Legislature.
+On Friday, July 22, Governor Baker nodded to the legislature that he prefers the House version of the noncompetition bills pending in the Legislature.
 The Governor supports reforming noncompetition agreements but did want to abolish noncompetition agreements.
-The Senate version as a practical would make noncompetition agreements extremely limited and extremely costly to enforce.
+The Senate version as a practical matter would make noncompetition agreements extremely limited and extremely costly to enforce.

 The House bill and the Senate bill are presently in a conference committee and under the Legislature’s election year rule, effectively have to be resolved by July 31, when the present session of the Legislature will end.

 As previously reported by Agency Checklist on July 18, 2016 in an article, Employee Noncompetition Compensation Law May Not Pass If No Compromise By July 31st, the House and the Senate have passed noncompetition bills that overlap in many parts but have a sharp disagreement over material terms as set out in the table at the end of this article.

 Major disagreements between bills may break in favor of House bill version

 The major disagreements between the two bill version deal with the length of allowed noncompetition agreements and on compensation required before an employer can enforce a noncompetition agreement.
 The Senate version has a maximum of 3 months for a noncompetition agreement while the House has up to 1 year.
 During that 3-month period, the Senate version would require an employer to pay the restricted employee 100 percent of their previous highest salary in the last 2 years.
 The House version would only require a maximum of 50 percent of the employee’s salary during that 1‑year period.
 Also the House provision would allow the employer and the employee to modify the 50 percent payment while the noncompetition agreement is enforced to “other mutually agreed consideration.”